Edmund Ironside was born to King Aethelred the Unready

 Edmund joined forces with Uhtred the Bold

 of Northumbria and raided Danish Mercia.
-Cnut retaliated by taking Northumbria and Uhtred was forced to submit to Cnut.
+Canute retaliated by taking Northumbria and Uhtred was forced to submit to Canute.
 Uhtred was murdered shortly afterwards.

 1016 (23rd April)